NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Theoretical Analysis

 \convergencetheorem* \begin{proof} Fix any Nash equilibrium $z^\ast$.
-For the first part of the theorem, we show the strictly inequality holds for all iterations before convergence occur.
+For the first part of the theorem, we show the strict inequality holds for all iterations before convergence occurs.
 Apply Lemma~\ref{lem:distance_non_increase} with $\rho=z_t$ and recall $z_{t+1}=\gM(z_t)$ to obtain

 If the iteration has not converged then $z_{t+1}\neq z_t$, therefore $B_\psi(z_{t+1}; z_t)>0$.
 Hence the preceding inequality is strict, yielding